The SOC process for developing standards follows the framework in the Technical Standards Process Handbook. The SOC process is designed to:

 Based on recommendations from the custodian of the standard, SOC uses three different processes to develop or revise a technical standard, ranging from more complex and time-consuming projects to the least.
 The three processes are briefly described below.

-1. SOC-Full Process.
-The Full Process is used to develop a new technical standard or make major revisions to an existing technical standard.
+1. Full Process.
+The SOC Full Process is used to develop a new technical standard or make major revisions to an existing technical standard.
 A major revision is defined as any revision to an existing technical standard that will significantly alter the planning criteria, performance expectations, or design parameters.
-The multiple, defined steps of the Full Process is described below.
+The multiple, defined steps of the Full Process are shown in the graphic below.
 The process is iterative and subject to variation depending upon many factors, such as the complexity of the standard, the level of interest, and the availability of staff and/or financial resources.

 - Limited Use: the standard is not likely to be used by other agencies or organizations;